maxime-tournier/maxime-tournier.github.com/notes/quaternion.md

 \end{align}
 $$

-By inverting this formula in the respective stable subspace, one can obtain the following:
+By inverting this formula in the respective stable subspaces, one can obtain the following:

 $$